 “When an account is terminated or cancelled, the account and any content left behind in the account will be made inaccessible.
 For a period of 14 days after any account has been cancelled you may request that we restore your account.
 After this period, your account and all Customer Data contained within it will be permanently deleted and the agreement between us as set out in these Customer Terms will automatically terminate.
 Please be aware that partial data may reside in our backup and/or archive systems for a period of up to 50 days.”

 Capsule provides a function to export your data to a ZIP file.
-The ZIP file in turn contains a separate CSV file for your contacts, cases and opportunities with all their details including notes & email history.
+The ZIP file in turn contains a separate CSV file for your Contacts, Projects and Opportunities with all their details including notes & email history.
 The CSV files can be opened in a range of spreadsheet applications.
 An Administrator can export a backup like this:

 - Navigate to the Account Settings, then select Export Data.